 ‘Right, your BFF is.’
 He winks at her, turning on his bad boy charm, but Taïga just thinks he’s creepy.
 She must get Linn to realize he’s no good for her.

 ‘Hey, are you coming or not?’

 They pass through the dark park and too soon they arrive in front of the dimly lit building.
-The four of them immediately starts tagging the big light-blue entrance doors, covering them in graffiti.
-Taïga feels uneasy, but she can’t go home now, it’s way too far in the dark night.
+The four of them immediately starts tagging the big, light-blue entrance doors, covering them in graffiti.
+Taïga feels uneasy, but she can’t go home now, it’s way too far to walk back in the dark night.
 And what would they think of her?
 They might never ask her – or Linn! – out again… Her best friend would never forgive her if she cuts her – admittedly – thin thread with Jayler.
 She sighs.
 But what they’re doing isn’t right…

 ‘But I don’t want to.’